awsdocs/aws-cpp-developer-guide/doc_source/examples-iam-account-aliases.rst

 Deleting an account alias
 =========================

-To delete your account's alias, call the |iamclient|'s :methodname:`DeleteAccountAlias` method.
+To delete your account's alias, call the |iamclient|'s :functionname:`DeleteAccountAlias` function.
 When deleting an account alias, you must supply its name using a :aws-cpp-class:`DeleteAccountAliasRequest
 <aws_1_1_i_a_m_1_1_model_1_1_delete_account_alias_request>` object.